Retire At 55? Maybe. If You’re Up for a Challenge

 To help you with your soul-searching, I’d highly recommend you read the blog series How to Move Your Retirement From Good to Great.
 The concepts in the article don’t just apply to retirement.
 They apply to life.
 With some soul searching you can find numerous ways to move your working life from good to great too.

 Why Retiring Later Might Be Better

 As an alternative, adding 10+ years to your work life may not sound like fun, but it can mean a comfortable life along the way, and in retirement.
-When it comes to Social Security, for most folks, working longer means you’ll increase your full benefit amount.
+And when it comes to Social Security, for most folks, working longer means you’ll increase your full benefit amount.
 Social Security benefits are based on your top 35 years of earnings.
 If your last few years of income are greater than some of your earlier years, you’ll reap greater rewards by working longer.

 Once you consider both the financial and the soul-searching side, when it comes to retirement, age is not the question.
-Instead of asking, “Can I retire at 55,” ask, “How can I design a life and an eventual retirement that will be comfortable and full of joy.”
+Instead of asking, “Can I retire at 55,” ask, “How can I design a life, and an eventual retirement, that will be comfortable and full of joy.”

 To learn how to layout a step-by-step plan for your own transition into retirement, read the 5-star rated book, Control Your Retirement Destiny.

 If you like our common-sense style, subscribe to our free monthly newsletter, Financial Sense, where you’ll hear about upcoming online classes, podcasts, and get more great info on aligning your finances for retirement.